mubarak4you/my-app/README.md

   :::

-### Step-2: Create and Apply IngressClassParameters and IngressClass resources
+### Step-2: Create and Apply IngressClassParameters resource
-1. Create an IngressClassParameters resource as below in your application namespace to specify details of the OCI load balancer to create for the OCI native ingress controller.
+Create an IngressClassParameters resource as below in your application namespace to specify details of the OCI load balancer to create for the OCI native ingress controller.
 This is the namespace scoped custom resource.

 ```yaml
 apiVersion: "ingress.oraclecloud.com/v1beta1"